Planck 2015 results. XIII. Cosmological parameters

 There is a well-known parameter degeneracy between $Y_\mathrm{P}$ and the radiation density (see the discussion in {\paramsI}).
 Helium abundance predictions from the CMB are therefore particularly sensitive to the addition of the parameter $N_\mathrm{eff}$ to base \LCDM.
 Allowing both $Y_\mathrm{P}^\mathrm{BBN}$ and $N_\mathrm{eff}$ to vary we find the following constraints (at 95\,\%~CL):

-Contours in the $(Y_\mathrm{P}^\mathrm{BBN}, N_\mathrm{eff})$ space are shown in Fig.~\ref{fig:bbn_d}.
-Here again, the impact of \Planck\ polarization data is important, and helps to reduce substantially the degeneracy between these two parameters.
-Note that the \planckall\ contours are in very good agreement with standard BBN and $N_\mathrm{eff}=3.046$.
+Contours in the $Y_\mathrm{P}^\mathrm{BBN}$--$N_\mathrm{eff}$ plane are shown in Fig.~\ref{fig:bbn_d}.
+Here again, the impact of \Planck\ polarization data is important, and helps to substantially reduce the degeneracy between these two parameters.
+The \planckall\ contours are in very good agreement with standard BBN and $N_\mathrm{eff}=3.046$.
 However, even if we relax the assumption of standard BBN, the CMB does not allow high values of $N_\mathrm{eff}$.
 It is therefore difficult to accommodate an extra thermalized relativistic species, even if the standard BBN prior on the helium fraction is relaxed.